svegalopez/api/README.md

 $ npm install && npm start
 ```

+If you are using vscode, make sure to use the workspace version of typescript and not vscode's version.
+This is because we are using one of the latest features "Omit" and vscode's version might not support it.

 Open you browser to localhost:3000/graphql.
 You will be able to perform a query and a mutation.
 The query results shown below (all public stories, with > 20 likes) :